jeremieclerc/clr-xirr/README.md

 The main structure, `XIRR`, contains the following methods:

 - **`Init()`**: Initializes the IRR elements and sets the initial guess value.
-- **`Accumulate(SqlDateTime dates, SqlDouble amounts, SqlDouble guess)`**: Accumulates the dates and amounts into a sorted list and sets the initial guess value.
+- **`Accumulate(SqlDouble values, SqlDateTime dates, SqlDouble guess)`**: Accumulates the dates and amounts into a sorted list and sets the initial guess value.
 - **`Merge(XIRR Group)`**: Merges another `XIRR` group into the current instance, combining the IRR elements and updating the guess value.
 - **`Terminate()`**: Calculates the final IRR using the `calculateIRR` method of the `XirrCalculator` class and returns the result as `SqlDouble`.